dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/7-Server.md

 ## Overview

 This lab will be a little different from previous ones.
 You won't be doing any programming today.
 Instead, we're going to work through a few system tools and show off some features of Linux.
+Everything we do today will be in the Mimir IDE and terminal; you won't need to write any Java programs.

 You'll work on